Free Whiteboard for Teachers

 - Use thick pen strokes when projecting — thin lines disappear on large screens viewed from the back of the room.

-- Assign each student or group a color so contributions are visually distinct during collaborative sessions.
+- Assign each student or group a color when taking turns at the shared classroom screen.

 - Combine the whiteboard with a timer tool to give students a defined brainstorming window.